-Nobody wants to be labeled as a dumbass.
+Nobody wants to be called a dumbass.
 At least, nobody that I know of.
 However, locals and wise travelers may label you as a dumbass for various reasons.
 I have definitely witnessed my fair share of traveling dumbasses and I don’t want you to become one of them.
-So, without further ado, here is a list of ways in which you can travel without being a total dumbass.
+So, without further ado, here is a list on how not to travel like a dumbass.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.